PylarBear/pybear/README.rst

 Contributing
 ~~~~~~~~~~~~

-PyBear is not ready for contributions at this time!
+pybear is not ready for contributions at this time!

 Testing
 ~~~~~~~